Outlander (TV series): Season 2

-The second season received universal acclaim.
-On Metacritic, it has a score of 85 out of 100 based on 11 reviews, indicating "universal acclaim".
+The second season received acclaim.
+On Metacritic, it has a score of 85 out of 100 based on 11 reviews.
 On Rotten Tomatoes, it reports a 92% rating with an average rating of 8.05/10 based on 234 reviews.
 The website consensus reads: "Outlander returns for a second addictive season of mystery and sweeping romance as Claire and Jamie take on Paris."
 Based on five episodes for review, Marah Eakin of The A.V.
 Club gave it a perfect "A" grade and wrote, "It's not just well-written and lovely to look at.
 It's downright immersive. ...
 Outlander feels important–even moreso in its second season."

 Season 3

 The third season also received universal acclaim.
 It has a Metacritic score of 87 out of 100 based on 6 reviews, indicating "universal acclaim".
 Rotten Tomatoes reports a 90% rating with an average rating of 7.95/10 based on 195 reviews.
 The website consensus reads: "Outlander's epic love story returns with the same strong storytelling and an added layer of maturity."
 Based on six episodes for review, Liz Shannon Miller of IndieWire gave it an "A"-grade review and wrote, "This is a show that's grown and matured since its initial premiere in ways that defied our initial expectations."